davidjb/davidjb.github.com/content/2020-05-30-aaf-und-security-disclosure.rst

 For this system, ordinary users were granted a degree of elevated permissions, being able to read and modify all site content, including that belonging to other users.
-The reaosn for this is that *one* ND user was a trusted member in the system, thus inadvertently extending that trust to *all* ND users due to all ND users sharing the same user identity.
+The reason for this is that *one* ND user was a trusted member in the system, thus inadvertently extending that trust to *all* ND users due to all ND users sharing the same user identity.
 For other systems, the impact depends on the level of permission granted to *any* given ND user and the type